LockdownRP-PZ/Rulebook/README.md

 - Each player is limited to 30 lbs of weight.
 You can now use up to 5 players for a faction V faction base raid.
 - Offline raiding is still prohibited.
 At least 1 member of a faction must be online to commence the base raid.

+### 6.7 Factions may claim a faction safehouse

+- Faction safehouses are allowed be larger than independent player safehouses.
+- If your faction decides to claim a faction safehouse, all members must consolidate their safehouse claims into it.
+That is, members must forfeit their independent safehouse claims and move into the faction safehouse.
-### 6.7 You may only have ONE faction safehouse claim or ONE personal safehouse claim if you are in a faction.
+- Each player may have a personal claim within a faction base.

-- You may have a personal claim within a faction base depending on how your faction is set out.
-For example, if your faction is based out of an apartment block, you may claim a room in that block.
-This prevents anybody outside of the faction raiding your room, if you are offline.
+  - For example, if your faction is based out of an apartment block, you may claim a room in that block.
+  - A faction member's personal claim is treated separately from the faction base (it may not be stolen from if the member is offline).

 ---------------------------------------------------------------------------------------------------------------------